Building a Stage for Build a Boat Information

 (Here’s an example of what we want)

 And you are done.
-If you are under 13 or do not use discord, you don’t need to do anything else.
+If you are under 13 or do not use Discord, you don’t need to do anything else.
 Uploading on the library alone does mean it will take longer for us to find your stage, so I highly recommend you submit the stage on discord instead.

 Submitting the Stage on Discord

-Once you have uploaded your stage, you need to find the model’s link and copy that.
-The model could be found in your create page or in your inventory.
-In the discord server, there should be a channel named #:thread:-stage-submissions.
-In this channel, send the link and give all the detail that you think will be helpful.
-If that channel is not there, then sending the stage in #:hammer:-creations or #:bulb:-suggestions should also be fine.
+In the discord server, there will be a channel named #:thread:-stage-submissions.
+In this channel, send the link and give all the details that are required and/or you think will be helpful.
+If the channel is not there or your message cannot be sent, then sending the stage in #:hammer:-babft-chat or #:bulb:-suggestions should also be fine.

 When submitting, make sure you give up the following information: